crowdcode-de/KissMDA/README.md

 We are still in the beginning of the project, so if you want to influence our direction, you are welcome to do so!

-KissMDA team,
-Lofi, Ingo, Markus
+KissMDA team: Lofi, Ingo, Markus